pypeit/PypeIt/doc/help/pypeit_cache_github_data.rst

       --exclude EXCLUDE [EXCLUDE ...]
                             A subset of the directories to *exclude* from the list of files to download.
-Options are: tests, reid_arxiv, nist, standards, skisim, sensfunc.
-This option is mutually exclusive with --include. (default: ['tests'])
+Options are: tests, reid_arxiv, nist, standards, skisim, sensfunc, pixelflat.
+This
+                            option is mutually exclusive with --include. (default:
+                            ['tests'])
       --include INCLUDE [INCLUDE ...]
                             The directories to *include* in the list of files to download.
 Use "--include all" to include all directories.
-Options are: all, tests, reid_arxiv, nist, standards, skisim, sensfunc.
+Options are: all, tests, reid_arxiv, nist, standards, skisim, sensfunc, pixelflat.
 This option is mutually exclusive with --exclude. (default: None)
       --spec_dependent_only
                             Only include files that are specific to the provided list of spectrographs.
 By default, the script also